 Android app development utilizes many build automation tools and an integrated development environment.
-For example, you can use Android app studio IDE for all your automation tools; this is a great way to learn the basics and improve your code.
+For example, you can use the Android app Studio IDE for all your automation tools; this is a great way to learn the basics and improve your code.
 The Eclipse IDE is another excellent option for new developers.
-Both software will help understand the likes of Apache Ant, Gradle, and Apache Maven, all of which lend themselves to your builds.
+Both software will help you understand the likes of Apache Ant, Gradle, and Apache Maven, all of which lend themselves to your builds.

 It would help if you got acquainted with source control concepts and tools.
 First, learn git, then build a git-source repository (via Bitbucket or GitHub).
-If you struggle to understand the basic terminology and concepts, you can refer to the Git Pocket Guide for assistance.
+If you struggle to understand the basic terminology and concepts, refer to the Git Pocket Guide for assistance.

-Predominantly, there are five app component types, all of which have their purpose and life cycle.
+There are five app component types, all of which have their purpose and life cycle.
 These include:

 The activities component refers to a user interface on a single screen.
 For example, this could be a messaging app showing your message inbox, followed by another activity writing those messages and saving those messages.
 These activities work in tandem to create a seamless user experience on your platform while still being independent.

 The services component runs behind the scenes, performing long-running operations and remote processes.
 However, this component does not offer a user interface.
-For example, a services component may play podcasts or music while engaging with another app.
+For example, a service component may play podcasts or music while engaging with another app.